aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 _, err := exec.Command("pkill", "-P", strconv.Itoa(os.Getpid()), "Chromium").Output()
 ```

-Or so I thought, this actually doesn't work.
-As it turns out, the Chrome
+Or so I thought, this doesn't work.
+As it turns out, the Chrome processes are
-processes are not directly attached to the Go process as there are intermediate
+not directly attached to the Go process as there are intermediate forks.
+So
-forks.
-So trying to match the parent process will not behave as you would
+trying to match the parent process will not behave as you would expect.
-expect.

 While looking at the activity monitor, I noticed there was something else than
-the process ID (PID) mentioned: the process group ID (PGID), I was not sure what
+the process ID (PID) mentioned: the process group ID (PGID).
+I was not sure what
 this was about.
 A quick look at the [Wikipedia
 page](https://en.wikipedia.org/wiki/Process_group) reads: